KordonBleu/jumpsuit/doc/application_protocol.md

 +--------------+--------------+-----------------+-------+-----------+------------+---------+------------+------+-------------+--------------+----------------+--------------+-------------+--------+
 ```
 The `homograph id` is used to distinguish players with the same name.
 It is unique for every player with the same name.
 If `attached planet`'s value is 255, the player is not attached to a planet.
+This also means there cannot be more than 124 planets.

+**`looks left` IS NOW USELESS SINCE IT CAN BE DEDUCTED FROM `AIM_ANGLE`.**

 `Walk Frame` must be either:
  0. `duck`
  1. `hurt`